cfpb/design-system/docs/components/e-mail-signup-forms.md

   601](/design-system/images/uploads/emailsignup_behavior_mockup_3.jpg)

-  ###### Inset

-  When the inset module is wide enough, the Privacy Act statement link is displayed inline with the sign up button, right-aligned.

   ##### Breakpoints 601 and less

   At breakpoints below 601: Heading sizes H3 and above automatically drop down one level and the mobile link style is used for the call to action link(s).